Gearing up for your first time on the slopes? Check out these topics below for pointers that will best prepare you for

 The Base Lodge's lower level and Northwoods Lodge's Rental Shop have token-operated lockers.
 You can also use our secure Bag Check at the Lost & Found desk in the Base Lodge, available Saturday, Sunday, and during holiday periods, with in/out access to your bag throughout the day for just $5.

 A lesson will help you learn quickly and efficiently, to make your day fun and successful.
 Our ski and snowboard instructors are highly trained to teach you the proper techniques, with learning styles best suited for you.

 What is the best age to start skiing or riding?

 We have lessons for all ages.
 Mountain Adventure lessons are for skiers and snowboarders ages 4-12, those younger can take a private lesson, and we offer value-packed beginner packages for ages 13+.
 Our instructors will help you learn at your own pace, no matter your age getting started.

 Is it easier to learn to ski or to snowboard first?

-Whichever sport peaks your interest is the one you should learn.
+Whichever sport piques your interest is the one you should learn.
 They both are fun and exciting.
 It's your choice!